franciscop/legally/README.md

 **What licenses does it check?**

-It attempts to find apache, BSD (2 and 3 Clause), CC0, ISC and MIT.
+It attempts to find Apache, BSD (2 and 3 Clause), CC0, ISC and MIT.
 This list *is* short, so please feel free to expand it adding a new file in `/licenses`:

 ```js
 // File /licenses/mit.js